ivoraedts/da-vue/README.md

 [A branch named nice-clean-starting-point](https://github.com/ivoraedts/da-vue/tree/nice-clean-starting-point)

+## Temperature and Humidity tracking via Tado

+I was thinking about what to do next.
+Maybe connect to some data that I can read from my home equipment.
+I considered the 'Slimme meter'.
+But reading the smart reader (for actual gas usage, power usage and power feedback) required some extra hardware and effort.
+So I came up with reading the actual temperature and humidity as I have a 'slimme thermostaat' (smart thermostat) from TADO.
+This is one of the market leaders in the Netherlands.
+After some searching, I did find a .net-library that is capable of reading those values.
+[It is open source via Github](https://github.com/KoenZomers/TadoApi) and available on NuGet, so it was worth trying it.

+It took me a while to understand on how to best use that library.
+Setting up the connection is already a bit tricky as you need more than just a login and a password.
+For setting up a new connection, I could build in some wizard using a [Stepper component](https://vuetifyjs.com/en/components/steppers/#usage).
+And I also needed some running before I knew which errors to catch.
+So first step was setting up a connection using both the WEB.API and the Front-end project.
+Once that is done, it was time to create some back-end task for retrieving the data.
+And then subsequently some more back-end task for making interesting aggregations.
+Than for displaying the data on the front-end I decided to use the [Sparklines component](https://vuetifyjs.com/en/components/sparklines/#usage).
+And I have done my best to find a beautiful, consistent, and fitting color scheme for it.

+I made stuff via both Rider and VS Code.
+And at some point when I finished showing hourly data for a given day, I used AI functionality to help doing the same stuff but then for weekly and monthly data.
+Rider was bitching about linking a credit card before enabling the AI-agent chat, so I decided to stick with VS Code for that part.
+Some work was done by the Raptor mini AI and some work was done by Grok Code fast.
+I cannot really tell/remember which one worked better.
+They both did OK and both made some mistakes as well.

+I also did some work for making it look good on my tiny iPhone 13 mini.
+And it looks fine.
+Maybe I would need to do some more work to make it look better on a regular computer monitor, but that's maybe for another time.

 ## Commenting the stuff in GitHub

 When making all this documentation, I sometimes peaked at this documentation of the [markdown stuff](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).